 - Is it possible to keep a perfect home and home educate?
 For some this is super easy and for others it will remain a challenge.
 Take time to consider the season of life you are in and what you need to do to accomplish house cleaning and home educating.

 Please remember there is no secret key to getting it all done perfectly all of the time.
 The best gift you have is today.
 Use your time wisely.
 Enjoy your family.
 Your children will be moving on to greater things in less time than you think.

-A big thanks to Chareen at Every Bed of Roses for writing this guest post.
+A big thanks to Chareen at Every Bed of Roses for writing this article.

 Meet some of this weeks participants in the 5 Days of Homeschool Encouragement Blog Hop